 The Huntington Planning Commission is an appointed advisory body to oversee the development review of the City’s Comprehensive Plan.
 The Comprehensive Plan, Plan2025 sets forth proposed land use development in the City for the next 10 years.
 The Planning Commission hears issues involving rezoning, abandonments, annexations, and subdivisions.
 The Commission determines how these issues will affect the Comprehensive Plan and makes their decision accordingly.
 The Planning Commission is established in accordance with the West Virginia State Code, Chapter 8A, Article 2, as amended, with all the rights and responsibilities accorded therein.

 The Planning Commission regular meeting is at 5:30 p.m. on the first Monday of the month in City Council chambers at City Hall.

-All members of the public are welcome to view the meeting live on:
+All members of the public are welcome to attend in person or to view the meeting live on:

 - Comcast Channel 24

 - The City Website Public Meetings Page

 - PC 20-09 - Rezoning of 204 and 206 28th St, 2805, 2807, 2809, 2811, and 2823 Collis Ave to C-2 Highway Commercial

 - PC 20-10 - Rezoning of 312-324 18th Street W to C-1 Neighborhood Commercial

 - PC 20-11 - Rezoning of Properties Between 5th & 6th Ave and 4th & 5th St to C-1 Neighborhood Commercial